-Abandoned hospitals are inviting and interesting targets of exploration for the urban explorer.
-These structures are often older and can be quite intimidating in their presentation and architecture.
+Abandoned hospitals and abandoned asylums are inviting and interesting targets of exploration for the urban explorer.
+These structures are often older, sometimes historic, and can be quite intimidating in their presentation and architecture.
 We’ve all seen Shutter Island.
 Most of us are familiar with the Kirkbride Plan.

-The average urbex adventure is a storyteller, an artist looking to fill in the blanks of what happened between the building they are investigating was a thriving facility and how it sits now, empty and abandoned.
-Much like abandoned churches, hospitals and asylums are particularly alluring destinations because of this shadowy history.
+The typical urbex adventurer is a storyteller.
+They are an artist looking to fill in the blanks of what happened between when the building they are investigating was a thriving facility and how it sits now, empty and abandoned.
+Much like abandoned churches, abandoned hospitals and abandoned asylums are particularly alluring destinations because of this shadowy history.

-This embedded niche of the decrepit abandoned hospital and asylum is a natural environment for the ghost story or haunting tale.
-There are countless horror films and slasher flicks that take place in the old abandoned hospital, and there is good reason.
+This embedded niche of decrepit abandoned hospitals and abandoned asylums is a natural environment for ghost stories or haunting tales.
+There are countless horror films and slasher flicks that take place in old abandoned hospitals.
+Typically, there is a good reason for this.

-They are physically creepy, dark, eerie, and carry exceptional emotional baggage as well when you consider all the harrowing tales of life and death that took place within those old walls and along those darkened corridors, perspective comes through the cobwebs.
+They are physically creepy, dark, and eerie, and almost always carry exceptional emotional baggage.
+When you consider all the harrowing tales of life and death that took place within those old walls and along those darkened corridors, perspective comes through the cobwebs.

 History Leaves Behind Older Buildings

-Old buildings also have the unlucky advantage of being more accessible to the urbex community.
-Roof maintenance hatches, steam tunnel systems, weathered doors, and broken windows offer up more access points than a building that was designed to keep the entry points to a minimum.
+Old abandoned hospitals and asylums also are in many cases more accessible to the urban explorer community.
+Roof maintenance hatches, steam tunnel systems, weathered doors, and broken windows offer more access points than a building built to keep entry points to a minimum by design.

-Old buildings have a bevy of reasons of why they were left behind.
-Abandoned hospitals and mental institutions add in their own special reasons to the list of justifications on being abandoned in place.
+Old buildings have a bevy of reasons as to why they were left behind.
+Abandoned hospitals and mental institutions add their own special reasons to the list of justifications on their status of abandonment.

 The usual reasons often include foreclosures or poor investments, new developments, and high costs of demolition and deconstruction.
-Some businesses are shuttered as the city they are located in shift their focus to other manufacturing or industries, but every community needs a hospital.
-So why are so many hospitals abandoned?
+Some businesses are shuttered as the city they are located in shifts their focus to other manufacturing or industries.
+But every community needs a hospital.
+So, why are so many hospitals abandoned?

-Obsolescence in a warehouse can be converted to just about anything else, but hospitals are a specific structure and offer few to no chances for an incoming tenant to restructure to fit their needs.
-So these obsolete hospitals sit abandoned and waiting for a new buyer that never comes to either convert or raze the structure.
+Obsolescence in a warehouse can be converted to just about anything else.
+However, hospitals are a specific structure and offer few to no chances for an incoming tenant to restructure to fit their needs.
+So these obsolete hospitals sit abandoned, waiting for a new buyer that never comes to either convert or raze the structure.

 Going obsolete isn’t always a bad thing.
-Consider the tuberculosis sanatoriums.
-They went out of business and abandoned when we discovered a way to cure TB.
-Any good doctor would rather see healthy patience and fewer asylums.
+Consider tuberculosis sanatoriums.
+They went out of business and became abandoned when we discovered a way to cure TB.
+Any good doctor would rather see healthy patients and fewer asylums.

 And as we began to understand how to treat mental health issues, and changed our focus from isolating to therapy, more and more mental asylums are emptying out and going abandoned.